influxdata/telegraf/plugins/inputs/firehose/README.md

 # AWS Data Firehose HTTP Listener Input Plugin

-Firehose HTTP Listener is a service input plugin that listens for metrics sent via HTTP from AWS Data Firehose.
+This is a service input plugin that listens for metrics sent via HTTP from AWS Data Firehose.
 It strictly follows the request response schema as describe in the official [documentation](https://docs.aws.amazon.com/firehose/latest/dev/httpdeliveryrequestresponse.html).